GonikDaniel/Gmail-clone/README.md

 ## Quick Start ##

 1. First clone the repository
-2. Then set the config files appropriate to your local settings and your personal preferences
+2. Then set the config files appropriate to your local settings and your personal preferences (currently you'll probably need to change only port for Express)
 3. npm i
 4. bower i
 5. npm start and serve data via express routes and configs